 - Websites relating to your particular niche so you can always gather ideas and become motivated to become better at what you do.

 Being a web-designer means constantly buying domains and hosting for clients.
 Never lose track of what you’re spending.
 Your money is hard-earned which means you should record where exactly it is going.
 If you spend on software, online courses, or material for your website like .PSDs and stock photos, write it down.
 Similarly, you can note down your earnings.
 By knowing how much money you make from which sources, you can have a clear cut idea of what exactly is working for you!
 This will help you focus on your strengths.
-Alternatively, you can use this neat little app called Expense.

 7. A collective list of helpful books and points to remember.